gazay/odnoklassniki/README.md

 Right now it is a simple wrapper on get and post requests to Odnoklassniki api.

+This gem widely used in [Amplifr](https://amplifr.com) and currently being developed

 <a href="https://evilmartians.com/?utm_source=odnoklassniki-gem">
 <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg" alt="Sponsored by Evil Martians" width="236" height="54">
 </a>